 Search for more federally-sponsored opportunities in STEM:

 Many professional societies and affinity groups also offer research opportunities.
-See here for some of these groups.
-Another search strategy might be to look up “diversity fellowship” or “diversity summer research”.
+View a partial list of these groups below.
+Another search strategy might be to look up “diversity fellowship” or “diversity summer research.”

-NIH provides predoctoral fellowships to support individual research doctorate and dual-degree training (F31 and F30), postdoctoral fellowships (F32), as well as Career Development Awards (various K01, K08, and K23 awards, for example).
+NIH provides predoctoral fellowships to support individual research doctorate and dual-degree training (F31 and F30), postdoctoral fellowships (F32), as well as Career Development Awards (various K01, K08, K23, and K99-R00 awards, for example).
 Several of these are diversity-related.
 See the NIH Research Training and Career Development site for details.
 You will need to work with your research mentor and others at your institution to submit the final proposal.
-To learn more about how your proposal is reviewed, you can watch this video series from the Center for Scientific Review.
+To learn more about how your proposal is reviewed, you can visit this site for applicants from the Center for Scientific Review.

 Consider the NIH Loan Repayment Programs (LRPs) that offer support for both extramural and intramural researchers.

 In addition to NIH programs, other agencies and many professional organizations and affinity groups offer funding opportunities and seek to enhance diversity in science by supporting fellowships, travel awards, or even research grants to faculty.
 A partial list includes:

 Some NIH funding opportunities are directed toward building research at under-resourced institutions.
 Learn more about research funding opportunities available:

 - IDeA Networks of Biomedical Research Excellence (INBRE)